danklotz/openNotes/micro-reviews.md

 - [Fantastic Beasts: The Crimes of Grindelwald](https://www.imdb.com/title/tt4123430/?ref_=nm_flmg_dr_4).
 I know that a lot of people enjoyed this movie.
 I am not one of them.
 - [Fantastic Beasts: The Secrets of Dumbledore](https://www.imdb.com/title/tt4123432/).
 Silly movie with very bad story telling which does not understand its strengths and weaknesses.
 - ⭐️ [Fantastic Mr. Fox](https://www.imdb.com/title/tt0432283/?ref_=hm_tpks_tt_16_pd_tp1_cp).
 One of the best Wes Anderson Movies and in many ways the spiritual predecessor of Isle of Dogs.
 Would recommend.
-- [Flight of the Conchords](https://www.imdb.com/title/tt0863046/?ref_=nm_knf_t_4).
-Two guys from New Zealand stranded in New York.
-Comedy gold.
 - ⭐️ [Fight Club](https://www.imdb.com/title/tt0137523/?ref_=fn_al_tt_1).
 A good movie.
 If you have not seen it, watch it.
 Do not wait.
 It will get spoiled for you.
 - [Finest Kind](https://www.imdb.com/title/tt7991508/?ref_=fn_al_tt_1).
 Very good movie about families and intergenerational conflict.
 Also stars fishing and drugs.
+- [Flight of the Conchords](https://www.imdb.com/title/tt0863046/?ref_=nm_knf_t_4).
+Two guys from New Zealand stranded in New York.
+Comedy gold.
+- [Following](https://www.imdb.com/title/tt0154506/?ref_=nm_flmg_t_14_wr0.)
+An early work of Christopher Nolan, which I liked very when I saw it --- ages ago.
+And I actually, still think its very good.
 - ⭐️ [French Dispatch](https://www.imdb.com/title/tt8847712/?ref_=nm_flmg_t_3_wr).
 This movie is basically a love letter to the New Yorkers and its quirky style and people.
 But, everything is French and has a Wes Anderson touch.
 I love it.
 - [From Dusk till Dawn](https://www.imdb.com/title/tt0116367/?ref_=nm_flmg_wr_19).
 A uncut gem.
 I do enjoy the first part much more than the second.
 Nevertheless, I do appreciate the movie as a whole.